 Actions speak louder.
 In reality Thomas Jefferson never released any slaves, with the exception of those he fathered, whom he conveniently allowed to “escape.”
 In fact, there was a practice at that time for slavers to put into their wills to grant freedom to those they held in slavery upon the slaver’s death.
 George Washington, for example, did this.
 Thomas Jefferson did not, passing possession of two hundred or so souls onto his heirs.

 The worst sins of the historical characters in 1776 is that they are a bit laconic and playfully lascivious.

 Part of the appeal of Miranda’s Alexander Hamilton is how unapologetic the character is.
-In fact, he is the diametric opposite of that, he refuses to apologize for anything.
+In fact, he is the diametric opposite of apologetic, he refuses to apologize for anything.

-Recently I purchased the soundtrack to In The Heights.
-Without question a very well-written show, fun to listen to, and inspiring.
-It is important that Latino/a voices are being heard, on Broadway, that musical styles never before presented were in the mix, the faces, the accents, the names.
+Recently I purchased the cast recording to In The Heights.
+Without question it is a very well-written show, fun to listen to, and inspiring.
+It is important that Latinx voices are being heard, on Broadway, that musical styles never before presented were in the mix, the faces, the accents, the names.
 It deserved to and received the Tony Award for Best Musical that it received.